sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 Additionally, summer is a good time to prepare for fighting the seasonal affective disorder (SAD) which is more common in autumn and winter.
 It's a good time to stock up on mental and physical resources and build a psychological fortress.
 The second half of this article will share some small strategies and items to dispel depressive emotions.

 > ![Get Prepared to Greet the Beautiful Dawn (Original photo)][dawn]
+> Get Prepared to Greet the Beautiful Dawn (Original photo)

 **_(This article does not represent any medical advice, but is a summary of literature and individual experiences) (All medications require a prescription, please consult your doctor and do not self-medicate) (Differences in Individual conditions are significant, this article is not comprehensive)_**